CppMicroServices/rfcs/text/0003-declarative-services.md

 contained in.
 Components can be created, satisfied and activated only when they are enabled.

-A service component becomes satisfied when all its service dependencies become available in the framework.
+A service component becomes satisfied when all its dependencies become available in the framework.
+Dependencies include dependencies on other services and dependencies on configuration objects.
 Once the service component is satisfied, if the component description specifies that it provides a service, the component is registered with the framework and the component state is set to "REGISTERED".
 If the component type is "immediate", the component is activated as soon as the registration is finished.
 If the component type is "delayed", the component is not activated until a call to GetService is received.
 An instance of the